 When we first considered sleep training, it didn’t sit too well with me.
 I could hardly bear to hear her cry for more than a few minutes at a time, how was I going to muster up the courage to let her cry herself to sleep?
 Wasn’t my role as a mother to make sure she didn’t cry and to meet her every need?
 I was conflicted, but we did it anyway because ultimately, we felt that sleep training would be in the best interests of us all instead of having an overtired baby along with sleep-deprived, stressed out parents.

-We decided to sleep train Noelle earlier than most, at the 6-week mark.
+We decided to sleep train Noelle earlier than most, before the 4 month mark.
 It happened to fall on President’s Day weekend so we thought it would give us the perfect 3-days to let her cry-it-out.
 We started with Ferber’s CIO method with checks every 5-minutes, then every 10-minutes, and so on.
 We soon found that checking up on her just made it worse because she would cry even more furiously knowing we’d likely come back in for her.

 Thus, we chose to follow Weissbluth’s Extinction Method, meaning no checks at all once she was down for the night.
 However, we used that with discretion.
 If her crying sounded abnormal, we would hurry and go in to make sure there wasn’t anything wrong.
 We found that when we did this, she would immediately stop crying the moment she was picked up, which indicated to us that everything was perfectly fine with her.
 We would put her right back down and not check again.
 Hearing her cry while we sat in the living room staring at her through the baby monitor was one of the hardest things I ever had to sit through.
 I cried inconsolably while she cried, but thankfully, I had my husband to lean on.